Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Hierarchy of the classes of correlations for Werner-like states

 \subsection{Nonlocality of Werner-like states}

-To estimate a degree of quantum nonlocality or, equivalently, to quantify the violation of the Bell-CHSH inequality for two-qubit states~\cite{Clauser1969}, we use the Horodecki measure~\cite{Horodecki1995, Horodecki1996}, which is as defined in Appendix~\ref{App:Nonlocality}, .
+To estimate the degree of quantum nonlocality or, equivalently, to quantify the violation of the Bell-CHSH inequality for two-qubit states~\cite{Clauser1969}, we use the Horodecki measure~\cite{Horodecki1995, Horodecki1996}, which is as defined in Sec.~\ref{ch:Intro_Nonlocality}.